 - When ready to cook, remove chicken pieces from the marinade.
 Save the marinade.

-- Add 3 to 4 tablespoon of oil in a pan, gently place the chicken in the oil and brown them on both sides (be sure not to crowd the pan).
+- Add 2-3 tablespoon of oil in a pan, gently place the chicken in the oil and brown them on both sides.
+7 to 10 minutes on each side on medium heat (be sure not to crowd the pan).
 Remove from heat and set aside.

 - Scoop out the onions from the marinade (don’t discard the marinade) and fry the onions until they well reduced.
 5 to 10 minutes.